 The Embarrassing Truth

-Dr. Blackmer is Podiatrist who specializes in the treatment of onychomycosis (nail fungus).
-We do not use the same laser that other non-medical spas use for the treatment of hair removal.
-Therefore, if you are looking for a specialist with a high probability of success and meticulous follow-up, Blackmer Foot & Ankle is your answer!
+Dr. Blackmer is podiatrist who specializes in the treatment of onychomycosis (toenail fungus).
+We do not use the same laser that other non-medical spas use for the treatment of hair removal and toenail fungus.
+Therefore, if you are looking for a specialist with a high probability of success and meticulous follow-up, Blackmer Foot & Ankle should be your choice.
+This is an infection and should be evaluated and treated by a physician.

 Approximately 20 million Americans and 50% of the population over the age 40 suffer from onychomycosis, or toenail fungus.
 It won’t clear up on its own, and almost always spreads to other toenails when remaining untreated.